 The UCHealth Burn and Frostbite Center at Anschutz in metro Denver is Colorado’s premier burn center since 1976.
-We are one of 54 American Burn Association(ABA) verified locations in the United States and we are the only ABA verified burn center in Colorado.
+We are one of 54 American Burn Association(ABA) verified locations in the United States and the first ABA-verified burn center in Colorado.

 Our burn center model provides inpatient and outpatient services in one location.
 For patients, this means a seamless transition through their entire burn and frostbite recovery.

 - Inpatient Burn Center hours – 24 hours a day

 - Outpatient Burn Center hours – 8am – 4:30pm Monday – Friday